astrada/google-drive-ocamlfuse/README.md

 cache.
 No file is shared among different accounts, so you can have a different configuration for each one.

+To unmount the filesystem, issue this command:

+    $ fusermount -u mountpoint

 ### Troubleshooting

 This application is still under testing, so there are probably bugs to